 The Lure of Wine Making

 Sally Cowal says, “The improvement in Virginia wines over the decade before we arrived had been remarkable.
-I can remember when I was working in the State Department in the early nineties and someone had the bright idea of serving Virginia wines in the diplomatic dining rooms.
+When I was working in the State Department in the early nineties someone had the bright idea of serving Virginia wines in the diplomatic dining rooms.
 After all, Virginia was just across the Potomac River and the dining rooms looked out in that direction.
 Could there be any better way to impress a visiting French diplomat?
 Well actually, yes.
 It would not be too far- fetched to trace back the decline of American diplomacy to that baleful decision.”

 “Muse Vineyards was far from the first to plunge into the great Virginia wine experiment.
 There were some forty vineyards in the state when we arrived, and a lot of thought and investment had already gone into Virginia wine.
 But we have played our small part in pioneering the introduction of grape varieties.
 Acquiring our original toy vineyard of six hundred vines was like getting a puppy from the pound – there were no pedigree papers.
 We could work out that there was some Merlot, but we had no idea which Merlot clone we had.
 By the time we started planting new vines in 2006, we had ideas about which grape varieties and which root stocks were likely to be appropriate.
 We chose low-vigor root stocks which ensure the vines concentrate on producing ripe fruit rather than leaves and French certified vines with the specific characteristics of low production and the small berries and clusters we were looking for.”

-Robert Muse explains, “When you plant a Cabernet Sauvignon clone it will be an exact replica created originally from cuttings of a vine selected perhaps two or three hundred years ago for the quality of its fruit, its ripening characteristics, its resistance to disease and so on.
+Robert Muse explains, “When you plant a Cabernet Sauvignon clone it will be an exact replica created originally from a cutting of a vine selected perhaps two or three hundred years ago for a specific attribute, the quality of its fruit, its ripening characteristics, its resistance to disease and so on.
 Therefore, when you select a particular clone (say Cabernet Franc 214), you are another link in a long chain of winemakers.

 “A lot of clonal selections are bred to produce big crops.
 A few—and these are the ones that we use at Muse Vineyard—are best for fine wine making, produce very small grapes, which is important because it makes the ratio of skin to pulp higher.
 It’s the skin that produces the color, most of the tannin, and a variety of flavors.”